 Coordinates training, support, and coaching.

 Works with participating organizations to complete data collection, analysis, and compliance to meet federal requirements related to racial disproportionality in special education.

 Network Training and Supports

 We are committed to racial equity and building capacity through face-to-face meetings, webinars, book studies, and professional learning communities.
 The Network offers PK-16 professional development opportunities to support Wisconsin school districts identified with racial disproportionality in special education for Indicators 4B, 9, 10 and the separate, but related, requirements associated with significant disproportionality.

 Events are planned to provide training and resources to district-and school level personnel for the purpose of improving policies, procedures and practices in the referral, assessment and placement processes that result in inappropriate identification.
-Our schedule of trainings allows districts to explore and address individuals' cultural biases in signature trainings such and Beyond Diversity I and II.
-Events for staff, parents, and community members are offered at no cost.
+Our events allow districts to explore and address individuals' cultural biases in signature trainings such and Beyond Diversity I and II.
+View Calendar >>

 Native American Language Workshop

 The purpose of this workshop is to bring awareness to what school districts and tribal language departments or divisions are doing around revitalization of Native American languages.
 Participants will be given an opportunity to share and exchange information and ideas about their programming and the work they are engaged in their communities and nations.